cbib/DIMet/README.md

 - _time_course_analysis_ runs differential analysis for time-course experiments in pairwise fashion for consecutive time points
 - _metabologram_integration_ pathway-based integration between *labeled targeted metabolomic* and *trascriptomic* data, resulting in metabologram plots

-To run each analysis it is necessary that the user provides his data and configuration files, structured as explained in the section [Organising your data for the analysis](#organising-your-data-for-the-analysis).
+All the analyses must be in a structure that is explained in the section [Organising your data for the analysis](#organising-your-data-for-the-analysis).

-After the files' organization step, the generic command for running one analysis is:
+Once the structure is ready, the generic command for running each analysis is:

 ```commandline
 python -m dimet -cd config -cn GENERAL_CONFIGURATION_FILENAME